Toto3107/RaKsh-AIML/DESIGN_DOC.md

 7. Data Ingestion & ML Loop:

 Validation Logic (Day 4): Implemented a Multi-Agent "Council" using LangChain and Pydantic.
 This ensures semantic integrity and prevents "Data Poisoning" of the Raksh ML models.

+Deployment (Day 7): Containerized the entire microservice architecture using Docker.
+This ensures 100% reproducibility for GSoC mentors and simplifies horizontal scaling in cloud environments.